 Well, I am a little embarrassed by this post.
 I had noticed my battery terminal on my 97′ Toyota 4runner was growing a little fuzz on it and basically just ignored it.
 I could have probably saved a little cash by just cleaning it up to begin with instead of letting it get so bad.
 When I did try to clean it things just got worse as the metal was corroded and broke.

 Disclaimer: This post is for entertainment purposes only.
 I am not responsible if you damage your vehicle or injure yourself if you decide to try anything I do on your own vehicle.
 If you are unsure on what you are doing please seek out a professional to assist.
 (I am not a professional mechanic. ) .
-Also some links on this site are amazon affiliate links.
-This means I may make a small amount of money if you purchase the item.
-This is at no extra cost to you.

 This is what I had been ignoring.